PatrickJS/PatrickJS-starter/README.md

 To create and run docker image on [localhost:8080](localhost:8080) as part of large project you may use **docker-compose**.
 Type

-`docker-compose up &`
+`docker-compose up`

 And that's all, you can open browser and go to [localhost:8080](localhost:8080).

 ### Run image on sub-domain

-If you want to run image as virtual-host on sub-domain you must setup [proxy](https://github.com/jwilder/nginx-proxy) .
+If you want to run image as virtual-host on sub-domain you must setup [proxy](https://github.com/jwilder/nginx-proxy).
 You should install proxy and set sub-domain in this way:

  ```
- docker pull jwilder/nginx-proxy:alpine
  docker run -d -p 80:80 --name nginx-proxy -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy:alpine
  ```